Skip to main content

 MCP: 2 server(s) connected, 15 tool(s)

 Tools from MCP servers are namespaced as serverName_toolName and appear in the agent's tool list alongside built-in tools.
+Use /mcp to see the status of all servers, including their transport type and any skipped entries.

 Hooks